This is the

 #equipment-discussion is a great place for questions and equipment reviews.

 Communication is essential.
 We have a number of tools to use here at Truss, though some are far more prevalent than others.
-Slack is our number one source of communication, while email is a tool we all have it is not as reliable or swift.
+Slack is our number one tool for internal communications — you will receive very few e-mails from other Trussels.
 This doc will provide you more info on that as well as expectations around Zoom, communication during business travel, and general communication tips:

 We value open and transparent communication, which makes Slack a better communication tool for us than email.
 (Our other major communication tool is Zoom, for video conferencing.)